 |---|---|---|

-| Primary Focus | Strategic identity and brand perception | Digital product consistency and scalability |
+| Primary focus | Identity and brand perception | Digital product consistency and scalability |

-| Target Audience | Marketers, designers, agencies, vendors | Product teams, developers, UX designers |
+| Target audience | Marketers, designers, agencies, vendors | Product teams, developers, UX designers |

-| Core Components | Logo rules, color palettes (CMYK/Pantone/RGB), typography, tone of voice | Component libraries, design tokens, interactive patterns, code documentation |
+| Core components | Logo rules, color palettes (CMYK/Pantone/RGB), typography, tone of voice | Component libraries, design tokens, interactive patterns, code documentation |

-| Color Specifications | CMYK, Pantone, RGB for cross-medium use | RGB/HEX for screens, with interactive state variations |
+| Color specifications | CMYK, Pantone, RGB for cross-medium use | RGB/HEX for screens, with interactive state variations |

-| Update Frequency | Strategic refresh every 3-5 years or during rebrands | Continuous iteration with bi-weekly to monthly releases |
+| Update frequency | Refresh every 3–5 years or during rebrands | Continuous iteration with bi-weekly to monthly releases |

-| Primary Use Cases | Marketing materials, print collateral, vendor communications, physical spaces | Websites, mobile apps, SaaS products, digital experiences |
+| Primary use cases | Marketing materials, print collateral, vendor communications, physical spaces | Websites, mobile apps, SaaS products, digital experiences |

 | Format | Static PDF or web-based reference documentation | Living code repositories with version control |